Totem - Common Sense

 Process 2016 - 2021

-The noted urban theatre group Company Deracinemoa were invited to create an inaugural performance in 2016 for the Hardelot Elizabethan Theatre.
-Director Laurent-Guillaume Dehlinger quietly shadowed Andrew Todd as he dealt with the final crises of the construction.
+The urban theatre group The Company Deracinemoa were invited to create an inaugural performance in 2016 for the Hardelot Elizabethan Theatre.
+Director Laurent-Guillaume Dehlinger quietly shadowed Andrew Todd as the latter dealt with the final crises of the construction.
 Unawares to the architect, he was gleaning material for his show, and also silently building a relationship which would begin to flourish after the inauguration.

-Initially planned in various cities, the show was postponed by the Coronavirus pandemic (which -in some senses- it eerily prefigured).
-It is now being prepared for a world premiere in 2022.
+Initially planned to be performed as a 360 degree immersive show in principal public spaces of various cities, the show was postponed by the Coronavirus pandemic (which -in some senses- it eerily prefigured).

 Laurent-Guillaume Dehlinger: artistic director, lead dramaturge